-Mr. Blenden was appointed by the Texas Supreme Court to the Task Force on Ancillary Proceedings and more recently to the Rules Task Force for the Judicial Branch Certification Commission.
-He chaired the Receivership Turnover Sub-Committee for the Ancillary Proceedings Task Force, which proposed the initial post-judgment receivership rules to the Texas Supreme Court.
-Mr. Blenden was appointed by the Texas Supreme Court to the Process Server Review Board in 2006 and later became Chairman of the Board.
+Mr. Blenden is a frequent author and lecturer for seminars sponsored by the State Bar of Texas and University of Texas.
+Topics include service of process and default judgments, creditor's claims, trial techniques.
+He is a former chairman of the state bar's Advanced Creditor's Rights Course.
+Mr. Blenden was appointed by the Texas Supreme Court to the Task Force on Ancillary Proceedings.
+He also served on the Texas Supreme Court's Process Server Review Board.
+In 2012, he was appointed Chairman of the Board.
 In 2014, Mr. Blenden was appointed Commissioner, Judicial Branch Certification Commission.
 The Commission, established by the Texas Legislature, oversees certification and licensing of process servers, guardians, court reporters, and court interpreters.